Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ***sudo ./roonbridge-installer-linuxarmv7hf.sh***

-**In the terminal window, enter the following to set up the loopback sound device:**
+**Still in the terminal window, enter the following to set up the loopback sound device:**

 ***sudo nano /etc/rc.local***